Ag6793/Note-Taker/README.md

 As a busy student, I want to stay organized by writing important tasks and reminders in one accessible place.

 ## Description
-This application will receive user input, and it should save data to the page.
+This application will receive user input, and it will save the input data to the page.

 Deployed Heroku Url: https://notetaker233.herokuapp.com/